Ash4669/Chase-The-Ace/README.md

 - Use Ionic framework to get the game onto mobile for the app store.
 - create a chat feature with pusher to allow players to talk to each other
-- Change sign up to redirect to profile and sign them in. - at least for the moment.
-Set up email confirmation later on.
+- Set up email confirmation later on.
-- add matchmaking system where it can get a game_id that is created but game not ready yet and people can join (do public and private games) (Public games are without signing in.
+- Add matchmaking system where it can get a game_id that is created but game not ready yet and people can join (do public and private games) (Public games are without signing in.
 Private is with signing in.)
 Add in private tickbox to not allow others to join.
+- Need database markers to say if game is public or private and locked or not.

 - SignalR for game chat?

-- USE JSON TO KEEP THE GAME STATE AND HAVE THE CLIENTS POLL FOR A CHANGE IN THE GAME (UP IN VERSION?)
-AND THE MAKE A GET FOR THE INFORMATION AND UPDATE THEIR PERSON GAME STATE.
- - Regarding polling, simplest way is a while loop that polls, checks for change, renders change, and keeps going.
-Either throw the whole client logic in a while(true), or break out of it when it's your turn, take your go, and go back into the loop when you've taken your turn

 > Switching to python 3/ Setup